 Admission is based on a baccalaureate degree from a regionally accredited college or university, grade point average (overall and content area), transcript analysis, passing scores of required examinations, and other information found on the application form.
-All Master of Arts in Teaching candidates fill out the MAT Program Graduate Application For Admission.
+All Master of Arts in Teaching candidates complete a program application.

 An official copy of your undergraduate transcript showing your degree and the date on which it was granted must be mailed directly from your undergraduate or graduate college or university to the Office of Graduate Studies.
 Concord alumni do not need to submit a transcript; alumni transcripts are located in the registrar’s office.
 However, if you have attended more than one college or university, an official transcript must be sent from that institution to the Office of Graduate Studies in a sealed envelope.
 A hand delivered transcript is not acceptable.